hmshreyas7/sa-vs-ind-2021/README.md

 The goal of this project is to analyze and visualize the finer details of the South Africa vs India series and the players/squads participating in it from different angles.

 ## What are the main files?
-As of now, there are 2 important files: [year_by_year.ipynb](https://github.com/hmshreyas7/sa-vs-ind-2021/blob/main/year_by_year.ipynb) that allows one to compare the batting averages of multiple batsmen in each year that they've played and [partnership_breakers.ipynb](https://github.com/hmshreyas7/sa-vs-ind-2021/blob/main/partnership_breakers.ipynb) that helps compare the average partnerships that bowlers have managed to break.\
+As of now, there are 3 important files:

+1. [year_by_year.ipynb](https://github.com/hmshreyas7/sa-vs-ind-2021/blob/main/year_by_year.ipynb) that allows one to compare the batting averages of multiple batsmen in each year that they've played.
+2. [partnership_breakers.ipynb](https://github.com/hmshreyas7/sa-vs-ind-2021/blob/main/partnership_breakers.ipynb) that helps compare the average partnerships that bowlers have managed to break.
+3. [matchups.ipynb](https://github.com/hmshreyas7/sa-vs-ind-2021/blob/main/matchups.ipynb) which can be used to analyze batsman vs. bowler matchups in a specific time period.

-In the former, the names of players and the number of players considered for comparison can be adjusted but might require some modifications with respect to the plot settings.
-As for the latter, using or changing the customizable parameters should be pretty straightforward.
+In the first file, the names of players and the number of players considered for comparison can be adjusted but might require some modifications with respect to the plot settings.
+As for the second one, using or changing the customizable parameters should be pretty straightforward.
 In both cases, however, the values for 'player' must be set accurately in the format shown.
 The exact player name with the correct initials can be found using [Cricinfo Statsguru](https://stats.espncricinfo.com/ci/engine/stats/index.html).
-The other parameters are only used for customizing the plot and can be set as desired.\
+The other parameters are only used for customizing the plot and can be set as desired.
+In the last file, the dates, the 'team', and even more specific choices for 'batsman'/'bowler' can be modified.

-Although the purpose of this is to analyze players involved in this series, it can also be used for players from other countries that have played Test match cricket between March 8, 2004 to December 26, 2021.
+Although the purpose of this is to analyze players involved in this series, it can also be used for players from other countries that have played Test match cricket between March 8, 2004 to January 3, 2022.

 ## What are the dependencies?
 * Python 3.10.1